hail2u/postcss-round-float/README.md

 postcss-round-float
 ===================

-This [PostCSS][1] plugin rounds floating-point numbers in CSS file.
+A [PostCSS][1] plugin for rounding floating-point numbers in CSS file

 INSTALL